MainulDip/iOS-study/101-uikit-storyborad-1.md

 - sudo gem install cocoapods
 - pod setup --verbose
 * Setting Up and Intalling 3rd party project
-- navigate to the app's directory (same lavel as .xcodeproj) and run "pod init" to initialize the "Podfile"
+- navigate to the app's directory (same level as .xcodeproj) and run `pod init` to initialize the "Podfile"
 - Setup the newly generated "Podfile" (a ruby file), customize the platform version, and other things
 - inside the "target '' do" (ruby function) append the 3rd party library to add, ex: pod 'CLTypingLabel'
 - then run "pod install"
-- after the install, close any running xcode project, and open current project into xcode using newly generated ...xcworkspace file (as of cocoapod instruction)
+- after the install, close any running xcode project, and open current project into xcode using newly generated `...xcworkspace` file (as of cocoapod instruction)
 * Updating Packages/Library:
 - updating a specific pod: add version number after the pod name inside the Podfile, ex: pod 'podname', '~> 0.4.0'  then close xcode and run 'pod install' again.
 - updating all pods: also, running "pod update" will also update all the pods
 * Uninstalling / Removing Pods :
 - remove the pod name form the "Podfile" -> Close xcode and run "pod install", that will update the current state of the Podfile (remove the pod in this case)

 ### CocaPod Alternatives:
 - Carthage:
-- Swift Package Manager: Does not integrate with cocapod at the same time.
+- `Swift Package Manager`: Does not integrate with cocapod at the same time.
 (Note: if the package contain ...podspec file, it has support cocapod, if Pakage.swift is there, it support "swift package manager")

-### Adding Package Using Swift Package Manager:
+### Adding Package Using `Swift Package Manager`:
 It a package is eligible for swift package manager, the root directory of the package must have "Package.swift" file.
 If so, then we can add the package through xcode -> file -> add packages -> paste the github package url (top right corner of the box)

 ### Firebase Integration:
 - add the firebase "GoogleService-Info.plist" file to the root of the project
 - add the cocapod entries for specific firebase api's
    -  pod 'FirebaseAuth'
    -  pod 'FirebaseFirestore'
 - pod install

 ### Adding New User To firebase store:
 - First enable the authentication user by email and password form firebase console.
 - Then Follow instruction of the firebase docs